How to create a free shipping bar that boosts sales

 Step 3.
 Adjust the appearance

-Using the same screen, you can change the webpage position of the bar, its color, sizing, text font, and image.
-For instance, instead of the default photo, you can upload a picture of your product or choose a new creative from the built-in Unsplash gallery.
+From the same Design tab, you can also change the position of the bar on the page, its color, sizing, text font, and image.
+For instance, instead of the default photo, you can upload a picture of your product, or choose a new creative from the built-in Unsplash gallery.

 Step 4.
 Add personalization